janeAnezi/LetsReact/README.md

 # useRef Hook is used to create mutable variables, which will not re-render the component. also use for accessing DOM elements

 # useMemo Hook returns a memoized value, Its like catching a value so that it doesnt need to be calculated.
+**** useMemo Hook only runs when one of its dependencies gets updated (this can inprove the performance of the application)

+# useReducer Hook is used to handle complex state changes, it is similar to useState but it is